tannerwheeler/math4610/softwareManual/hw3/linfnorm.md

 **Description/Purpose:** This code will compute the l_infinity norm of a vector.
 This can be run for any size of vector with integer, float, and double values.

-**Input:** The input for this method is a 1 dimensional vector/list of numbers.
+**Input:** The first input for this method is a 1 dimensional vector/list of numbers.
+The second is the length of the vector.

 **Output:** This routine returns a double precision value for the l_infinity norm.